baffioso/geoquiz-history/README.md

 ## Using Wikidata - UNESCO Heritage sites

 The Sites have been created by using wikidata query service, downloaded to PostGIS and rated.
 The rating was necessary in order to have a 'easy' and 'hard' questions mixture.
-Admittedly, labelling something 'easy' is highly idiosyncratic - eurocentric to say the least.
+Admittedly, labelling something 'easy' is highly idiosyncratic and eurocentric to say the least.

 Wikidata query
 Link: https://w.wiki/XZo